kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 ### 5.1.
 Component Library Strategy
 We will leverage `shadcn/ui` for standard UI components, which provides a robust and accessible foundation that integrates seamlessly with Tailwind CSS.
 This allows us to focus our custom design efforts on unique components that directly support KiteOps' core functionality.

+### 5.1.1.
+Customization Needs
+While `shadcn/ui` provides an excellent base, some components will require specific styling overrides to align with our brand identity.
+This includes:
+-   **Buttons:** Customizing the corner radius and hover/focus states to match our design direction.
+-   **Inputs:** Adjusting the color and thickness of borders to align with the palette.
+-   **Modals:** Ensuring the overlay color and border styles are consistent with the overall theme.
+> [!NOTE]
+> This list is not exhaustive and will be updated as the high-fidelity design process progresses.

 ### 5.2.
 Custom Component Design

 #### 5.2.1.
 Lesson Card